diegaum82/ApplicantAI/PROJECT_CONTEXT.md

 - Word embedding service for improved matching accuracy
 - Enhanced UI for match results with visualization
 - Categorized optimization suggestions with accordion display
+- Home controller with redirection to match form
+- Security configuration allowing access to all endpoints

 ### 2.2 In Progress
 - Resume section detection refinement